rwols/CMakeBuilder/README.md

     CMakeBuilder: Configure

 from the Command Palette.
-This will configure the project in the specified `builder_folder`, and if specified, with the CMakeLists.txt file in `root_folder`, otherwise the current project path is assumed to have a CMakeLists.txt file.
+This will configure the project in the specified `build_folder`, and if specified, with the CMakeLists.txt file in `root_folder`, otherwise the current project path is assumed to have a CMakeLists.txt file.